Fernandez, Raducanu arrange first all-teen US Open final since 1999

 “I’ve been taking care of each day, and three weeks later, before you know it, I am in the final, and I can’t actually believe it,” Raducanu said.

-Raducanu was the third woman with a ranked outside the top 100 to reach the semifinals in New York, joining Billie Jean King (1979) and Kim Clijsters (2009).
+Raducanu was the third woman with a rank outside the top 100 to reach the semifinals in New York, joining Billie Jean King (1979) and Kim Clijsters (2009).

 In the semifinal, Raducanu won 71 percent of her first-serve point while Sakkari won just 52 percent and double-faulted five times.